anpergon/scRNA-seq_PLT1_WOX5/conda_envs/README_COPILOT.md

     py_install("umap-learn")
     ```

+7.  **Modify the COPILOT directory to avoid problems related to incompatibilities of DoubletFinder versions:**

-7.  **Install the local COPILOT package from the specified directory:**
+8.  **Install the local COPILOT package from the specified directory to avoid the problem with DoubletFinder:**

     ```R
     devtools::install("/lustre/BIF/nobackup/perez070/scRNA-seq_PLT1-WOX5/github_repositories/COPILOT")